TheNoviceProspect/ObsidianVault/AV Editing/OBS Settings.md

 Capture comes straight from the MiraBox Capture Card, so we ignore Game Capture and Desktop Capture

-For the webcam @720p I'm using settings for the Microsoft [[AV Editing/Livecam settings]]
+For the webcam @720p I'm using settings for the Microsoft [[AV Editing/M$ Livecam settings]]

 Ideas to try out for future recording/streams to make failures less likely [[Streaming/Best Practices]]

+There's also a new tool from NVidia called "Broadcast" it allows you to apply camera and microphone filters before obs ever sees the media-stream
+So instead of applying filters in OBS/Streamlabs you can simply set up you cam/mic with NV's technologies and feed those sources into OBS as-is :D
+I will describe my new [[AV Editing/Improved Filters]] setup